boostorg/beast/README.md

 cmake -G"Visual Studio 15 2017 Win64" ..    # for 64-bit Windows builds (VS2017)

 ```

-To build with Boost.Build, it is necessary to have the bjam executable
-in your path.
-And bjam needs to know how to find the Boost sources.
-The
-easiest way to do this is make sure that the version of bjam in your path
-is the one at the root of the Boost source tree, which is built when
-running `bootstrap.sh` (or `bootstrap.bat` on Windows).

-Once bjam is in your path, simply run bjam in the root of the Beast
-repository to automatically build the required Boost libraries if they
-are not already built, build the examples, then build and run the unit
-tests.

 The files in the repository are laid out thusly: